 The Chin Strap Beard without Mustache

 The Chin Strap is another common beard without a mustache.
-As a traditional beard without mustache, the Chin Strap features clean-shaven cheeks, upper lip and neck.
+For example, as a traditional beard without mustache, the Chin Strap features clean-shaven cheeks, upper lip and neck.
 The typical Chin Strap consists of a narrow field of facial hair that hugs the chin and follows the jawline to the sideburns.
 The Chin Strap works well with a diamond, square, round, or oval face.

 It helps define a strong jawline, but pulling this style off requires straight lines and neat edges.

-Regular maintenance is key.
-Plan to use an electric razor to keep your Chin Strap tight to the face and uniform.
+Above all, regular maintenance is key.
+That is to say, plan to use an electric razor to keep your Chin Strap tight to the face and uniform.
 And use a razor to maintain it’s shape along your jawline.
 Beard balm should be used to tame any flyaways.

 The Chin Curtain

 Some often refer to the Chin Curtain as the Amish beard (sometimes also called the Shenandoah).
 With a Chin Curtain, grow the facial hair out from the ears along the jawline before filling out in a full, lengthy beard at the chin.
 The length of the beard can grow to considerable lengths, and of course the area above the lip is clean-shaven.
 You don’t have to be Amish to wear the Chin Curtain, though.
 Abraham Lincoln, who was not Amish, sported a pretty sweet Chin Curtain.
 A Chin Curtain looks best on men with oval-shaped faces, and especially if with a larger face.